FIP in Cats (2026 Update): Signs, Diagnosis, Treatment, and What to Ask Your Vet

 Bring this list to your appointment

-• What other diagnoses are still possible (and how are we ruling them out)?
+• What other diagnoses are still possible?

 • If FIP is likely, what treatment options are legal and available in our region?